-Such acting pay shall be paid at a minimum of five (5%) above the employee's regular base pay. and applicable incentive pays (i.e., special assignment pay, education pay and bilingual pay (but not including holiday pay) or at Step 1 of the assigned salary range for the class, whichever is greater.
+Such acting pay shall be paid at a minimum of five (5%) above the employee's regular base pay, and applicable incentive pays (i.e., special assignment pays, education pay and bilingual pay (but not including holiday pay) or at Step 1 of the assigned salary range for the class, whichever is greater.

-The parties agree that this is special compensation and shall be reported as such to CalPERS, to the extent legally permissible, pursuant to Title 2 CCR, Section 571(a)(3).
+The parties agree that special compensation shall be reported to CalPERS, to the extent legally permissible, pursuant to Title 2 CCR, Section 571(a)(3).